 Collaborate to build opportunities for practice improvement through professional development opportunities.

-MN Coalition for Targeted Home Visiting History
+MN Coalition for Family Home Visiting History

-The Minnesota Coalition for Targeted Home Visiting formed in 2009 to secure stable sources of public and private funding so that voluntary, targeted home visiting for new and expectant parents could be available statewide.
+The Minnesota Coalition for Family Home Visiting formed in 2009 to secure stable sources of public and private funding so that voluntary, targeted home visiting for new and expectant parents could be available statewide.
 Since that time, Coalition membership has grown to more than 40 organizations, including public and private home visiting providers, counties, children’s advocacy organizations, health plans, and funders.
 Initial funding was made possible by the Metro Alliance for Healthy Families and the McKnight Foundation and is supported by Greater Twin Cities United Way.

 Why Home Visiting?